vrandezo/lambda-cli/README.md

 - .version: Version number of the lambda CLI
 - .language: show or set the natural language
 - .data: location of the data (might be local or via http)
+- .cache: location of the local directory with the cache

 ## Configuration